Have you been searching high and low for a podcast starter kit?

 And that experience should make them want to keep tuning in.

-So with every episode, you want your audience to come away feeling three main things:
+With every episode, you want your audience to come away with three core things:

 When someone listens to your show, they are developing a unique relationship with you and what you’re sharing with them.